Damascus Scramaseax Viking / Scramseax Viking #28 | Boots by Bohemond

-Beautiful and sharp this Damascus Viking Seax features a rosewood and brass handle.
+Beautiful and sharp this Damascus Scramaseax Viking / Scramseax Viking #28 features a rosewood and brass handle.
 The blade is Pattern weld of European 4043 stainless and 1095 high carbon steel with Rockwell Hardness of 54.
 This knife will hold and edge well.
-The decorative scabbard is vegetable tanned leather and etched 24 gauge brass with a loop mount on the back end of handle with an attached leather thong.
+The decorative scabbard is vegetable tanned leather and etched 24 gauge brass and nickle silver with a loop mount on the back end of handle with an attached leather thong.

 The Damascus Scramaseax Viking / Scramseax Viking #28 measures 11 & 1/8 inches or 28 cm long.
 Blade width is 1 inch or 2.5 cm.
 Blade length is 6 & 3/4 inches or 17 cm.
 Blade thickness at handle is 3/16 inch or 4 mm.
 Handle length is 4 & 1/2 inches or 11.4 cm.

 The Brass and Nickle Silver Viking style decorated scabbard comes in Red or Brown Vegetable tanned leather.

 History: Seax, also known as hadseax, sax, seaxe, scramaseax, scramsax, means knife or cutting tool in Old English.
 In modern archaeology, the term seax is used specifically for the typically large knives worn by men in the 5th to 11th century in the region roughly enclosed by Ireland, Scandinavia and Northern Italy.
 The seax was most common in Germanic Tribes and Viking culture and often featured a very elaborate and decorative sheath.